pingcap/docs-cn/tidb-lightning/tidb-lightning-distributed-import.md

 >
 > - Parallel import only supports initialized empty tables in TiDB and does not support migrating data to tables with data written by existing services.
 Otherwise, data inconsistencies may occur.
 >
-> - Parallel import is usually used in local-backend mode.
+> - Parallel import is usually used in the physical import mode.
 >
 > - Apply only one backend at a time when using multiple TiDB Lightning instances to import data to the same target.
-For example, you cannot import data to the same TiDB cluster in both Local-backend and TiDB-backend modes at the same time.
+For example, you cannot import data to the same TiDB cluster in both the physical and logical import modes at the same time.

 ## Considerations